megawubs/megawubs.github.io/_posts/2015-12-15-how-to-work-with-docker-on-mac-os-x.md

 Now, I can work completely from my Mac.
 No Linux Mint involved.
 I can even work with PHPStorm normally without it complaining that it’s working from a remote folder, or getting stuck on indexing the remote folder.

 And did I mention that it’s fast?
-Like, amazingly vast?
+Like, amazingly fast?
 The web application I develop is now even faster compared to working form inside the Linux Mint VM.
 Where it first had a page load of 200 to 600 ms, it now has a page load of 100 ms or less.
 This is a huge speedup compared to vboxshare’s 1.5 seconds load time.